Kapya language

-Kapya is a Plateau language spoken in Kapya village, Takum LGA, Taraba State, eastern Nigeria.
+Kapya is a Benue–Congo language spoken in Kapya village, Takum LGA, Taraba State, eastern Nigeria.

 Kapya is a village and the administrative headquarters of Kapya people (Benyi's).
 Until the coming of both Christianity and Islam, the Kapya people were followers of their own traditional religions.

-There must dominant areas includes Adda village, Kapya Akikai, Kapya Baba, Takum, and others.
+There must dominant areas includes Kapya Adda, Kapya Akikai, Kapya Baba, Takum, and others.

+Classification

+Together, Kapya and Kuteb form an independent branch of the Benue–Congo languages according to Roger Blench (2026).